-I love any excuse to have a party and celebrate a special occasion.
-Mother’s Day is Sunday.
-A time to honor and celebrate your Mother.
+Mother’s Day is a beautiful time to honor and celebrate your Mother.

-While it is a great day and a wonderful opportunity to make your Mom feel special, it can be a hard day if your Mom has passed away.
+While it is a wonderful opportunity to make your Mom feel special, it can be a hard day if your Mom has passed away.
 It’s a reminder of the loss you feel and carry with you everyday.

 Do Something She Loved